Dojo Loach Hot Pot at Tatsumi-Ya (たつみ屋), a Famous Restaurant in Asakusa!

 Because of this, instead of four characters, he spelled his store name with three characters.
 The number "4" is pronounced "shi" in Japanese, and traditionally it is also connected with the word “death” (死) in Japanese, which is pronounced the same.

 The Menu and Recipe of Tatsumi-Ya

 Dojo loach hot pot has three main cooking styles.
-Given the fact that is goes by 3 differerent names- dojo loach nabe, "Edo-Nabe" (江戸鍋), and "Edomae-Nabe" (江戸前鍋), we can tell that it was a very famous dish in the city of Edo.
+Given the fact that it goes by 3 different names- dojo loach nabe, Edo-Nabe (江戸鍋), and Edomae-Nabe (江戸前鍋), we can tell that it was a very famous dish in the city of Edo.

 The first cooking style is called "Maru-Nabe" (丸鍋).